u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/livechat.rst

 .. note::
    In order to track the geographical location of visitors, :guilabel:`GeoIP` must be installed on the database.
-While this feature is installed by default on *Odoo Online*, *On-Premise* databases will require additional :doc:`setup steps
+While this feature is installed by default on *Thrive Bureau ERP Online*, *On-Premise* databases will require additional :doc:`setup steps
    </applications/websites/website/configuration/on-premise_geo-ip-installation>`.